 If you’re eligible for Stepladder PLUS, you earn money for each step you complete.
 This is paid into your Junior ISA or Child Trust Fund.

-Your local authority should be able to provide more detailed information on this programme and whether you would be eligible for incentivised Stepladder Plus – which would depend on funding being available within the local authority.
+The care leavers team should be able to provide more detailed information on this programme and whether you would be eligible for incentivised Stepladder Plus – which would depend on funding being available.